building-tools/better-flowers/README.md

  - red glass indicates the selection of a single flower to always be placed

 ![image](https://github.com/raphael-goetz/betterflowers/assets/52959657/9b8b5a56-b4e6-46e8-b88e-902e0dcea8c0)
- - blue glass indicates the selecton of a whole flower group that will always will randomly
+ - blue glass indicates the selection of a whole flower group that will always will randomly
- - magenta glass indicates the selecton of a whole flower group that always will be placed
+ - magenta glass indicates the selection of a whole flower group that always will be placed